MMesbahU/MMesbahU.github.io/index.md

 The focus of my PhD project is the use of whole-genome sequences to identify recessive genetic defects in dairy cattle.
 The title of the PhD project: "Identification of Causal Factors for Recessive Lethals in Dairy Cattle with Special Focus on Large Chromosomal Deletions"

-#### Github repo:
-* [ImputeDelPipeline](https://github.com/MMesbahU/ImputeDelPipeline): Pipelines for read-depth genotyping, building haplotype reference panel and imputing large chromosomal deletions along with WGS SNPs and indels
-* [GWAS](https://github.com/MMesbahU/gwas_in_cattle): collections of scripts I'm using for GWAS and Meta-analysis (ongoing)

 ### Ongoing Projects:
 Currently, I am working on following:
 * [GWAS and meta-analysis](https://github.com/MMesbahU/gwas_in_cattle) for female fertility using imputed whole-genome sequence variants and large deletions